 Introduction and literature review

 Firms’ participation in global value chains strengthens cross-country linkages via trade in intermediate inputs.
 In this paper, we use World Input-Output tables to investigate how production linkages give rise to nominal spillovers.
 We pay particular attention to Euro area countries, which have been increasingly participating in cross-border production chains, partly stimulated by the adoption of the common currency.
-The euro area is indeed more involved in global production chains than other large economies, such as the United States and China (ECB, 2017) and has been less affected by global value chains shortening than other countries in the years following the Great Recession.
+The Euro area is indeed more involved in global production chains than other large economies, such as the United States and China (ECB, 2017) and has been less affected by global value chains shortening than other countries in the years following the Great Recession.

-Methodology
+Method

 2.1 The Input-Output model applied to a shock on production costs.

-Leontief's production model (or I-O model) breaks down the impact of a demand shock (Leontief 1951).
+The widely known Leontief's production model (or I-O model) breaks down the impact of a demand shock (Leontief 1951).
 The trade in value-added analysis reconciles international trade statistics with national I-O tables, which allows Leontief's analysis to be extended to an international context.
 A number of studies (Hummels, Ishii, and Yi 2001; Daudin et al. 2006; Daudin, Rifflart, and Schweisguth 2011; De Backer and Yamano 2012; Johnson and Noguera 2012; Koopman, Wang, and Wei 2014; Amador, Cappariello, and Stehrer 2015; Los et al. 2016) analyze the value added content of world trade.
-Some authors focus on Asia (Sato and Shrestha 2014) or to the euro area (Cappariello and Felettigh 2015).
+Some authors focus on Asia (Sato and Shrestha 2014) or on the euro area (Cappariello and Felettigh 2015).
 Bems and Johnson (2015) focus on competitiveness and compute real effective exchange rates weighted by the value-added trade structure to measure the impact of a change in relative prices on each country's value added.

 Leontief's production model has a dual: the price model.
 Some studies focus on the consequences of a change in production prices based on an I-O model or a SAM (Social Accounting Matrix) model in developing countries.
-To the best of our knowledge, the dual production model of Leontief has only been adapted in an international context in Cochard et al. (2017).

 Leontief's price model is broadly used in multi-sector, single-country macroeconomic models, for example, to measure the effect of a change in energy prices (Bournay and Piriou 2015; Sharify 2013).
+To the best of our knowledge, the dual production model of Leontief has only been adapted in an international context in Cochard et al. (2016) and Auer (2017)…

-This approach to the effect of costs on prices is purely accounting ("cost-push inflation").
+This is an accounting approach to the effect of costs on prices is purely accounting ("cost-push inflation").
 Firms’ margins are assumed to be fixed.
 Prices only adjust to absorb cost changes, production techniques are fixed during successive production cycles and inputs substitution (for instance, between countries producing the same goods) is not accounted for, despite variations in relative price.
 The limitations of this approach are well known (Folloni and Miglierina 1994).
-In particular, and although the division of global value chains largely takes place within multinational firms, we consider here a unique pricing system based on market prices and independent of firm strategies.
-This method provides a measure of the vulnerability of each sector to price or productivity shocks (Acemoglu et al. 2012; Carvalho 2014).
-Though unrealistic, this approach is useful in identifying which countries and sectors are under pressure to adjust their prices when subject to exogenous cost shocks.
-For instance, it highlights which euro area countries benefit most from an appreciation of the euro or whether adopting the euro has increased interdependence between member countries.
+In particular, and although the division of global value chains largely takes place within multinational firms, it considers a unique pricing system based on market prices and independent of firm strategies.
+Still, this method provides a measure of the vulnerability of each sector to price or productivity shocks (Acemoglu et al. 2012; Carvalho 2014).
+Hence, though unrealistic, it is useful for identifying which countries and sectors are under pressure to adjust their prices when subject to exogenous cost shocks.
+For instance, it can show which euro area countries benefited most from an appreciation of the euro or whether adopting the euro has increased interdependence between member countries.

 2.2 Applying the I-O model to a price model